prof-tejera/homework-4-luannebe/README.md

 As you can tell the current layout needs a lot of styling work.
 Modify the layout, components, and calculator logic however you want.
 Everything is free game!

+## Notes about My Project
+1. I used CSS Grid rather than Flex, because I wanted to learn more about Grid.
+2. There is a decimal point on the calculator, but I did not implement it.
+3. The calculator width expands to accommodate the overflow of text.
+I did not mean this to be a serious solution; I was just attempting to learn more about css.

 ## Deliverable

 1. Style the calculator however you want.
 Feel free to use any colors, layout, and animations that you would like.
 Be as creative as you want.